anarkiwi/sid-wizard/README.txt

 ;===============================================================================
 ;--- M64 update: ---

-This should be a first poc for external MIDI sync in:
+First poc for external MIDI sync IN:

  - when no MIDI device is selected, no changes